Today’s topic is the continuation of the series on how to market a business from scratch by creating child care marketing personas.

 The reason you need to create different child care marketing personas for each set of families is that each will have different challenges and goals.

 Now, these personas are all of the different people that you believe are going to be your main customers.
-These are the people that you believe are going to be coming in and enrolling their kids in your preschool.
+These are the people that you believe are going to be coming in and enrolling their kids in your child care.
 So if you had those different personas, there are different attributes around them.
 And as we go through this process in the future episodes, you’re gonna want to be communicating differently and marketing differently to these different personas.

 Now, you will need to compile the information you have gathered about all the child care marketing personas individually.